Is Electric Heating Eco-friendly?

-Determining whether or not electricity is an efficient and ecologically responsible means to heat a home should include the initial production as well.
-Regarding the burning of fossil fuels, the efficiency is only about 30%.
-There is also significant loss from transmission lines, so the overall energy efficiency of electric heat varies significantly by location and local source of production.
+Determining whether or not electricity is an efficient and ecologically responsible means to heat a home should include the initial electricity production as well.
+Burning fossil fuels to fire electric power generation is only around 30-60% efficient.
+There is also significant loss from transmission lines, so the overall energy efficiency of electric heat varies significantly by location and the local source of electric production.

 Electric heat sources:

 Heating with electricity is not defined by just noisy baseboard heaters or an electric forced-air furnace.
 The efficiency and BTUs delivered through electric radiators, furnaces, convection heaters or boilers for hydronic radiant floors all fall within the category of ‘electric heat’, and are all equally efficient on a BTU per watt basis.
 They are also equal in efficiency to the heat input you would get from an electric stove, a hair dryer, a toaster or even an electric heating pad around a sore neck.

 How any of these devices or appliances deliver heat will have some impact on efficiency, but that has more to do with how well it is distributed.
 Heating your entire home with electric radiators spread throughout a house will be only slightly more efficient than turning on your oven and opening the door, but that is only because heat is then concentrated in one area and therefore there is a slight increase in heat loss through walls near the source, or as warm air rises up and escapes through a stove hood.
 Centralized heat sources like that also leave some areas of the home cooler, and as most people tend to keep a house at a base temperature, it is more likely to create hot spots in a house, particularly those that aren’t well-insulated.